May 7, 2020

 Inequities in Internet Access

-States have done remarkable work in recent years to ensure that their schools are connected to wireless internet, as 99 percent of K-12 schools in the United States are now on scalable connections.
+States are now on scalable connections.
 These developments are great news for students and educators as they integrate internet and technological resources to enhance learning – in the classroom.
-The current pandemic has illustrated an issue, however – that many students lack access to the internet outside of the classroom.
-Though an already pressing problem, the inequities we see in internet access are exacerbated when students must learn remotely full-time.
+Since March 2020, however, the COVID-19 pandemic (pandemic) has illustrated an issue – that many students lack access to the internet outside of the classroom.
+Though an already pressing problem, the inequities we see in broadband access are exacerbated when students must learn remotely.
+The term used to describe this issue is known as the “digital divide,” which is defined as the gulf between those who have ready access to the internet, and those who do not.

-In this difficult and unique time, the sharing and distribution of ideas and best-practices are critical.
+In the 2021 legislative session, 47 states have pending legislation addressing broadband in multiple issue areas, including education.
+For states to pass and implement broadband that will work for students and families, the sharing and distribution of ideas and best-practices will be critical.
 Below are options for policymakers to consider as they work to meet the needs of all students, as well as approaches being taken by states to cater to students with limited broadband and/or technological access.

 Improve the federal mapping system to accurately identify broadband access in rural areas.
 The current Census block methodology used by the FCC does not accurately capture the realities of access in rural areas where the blocks cover larger geographic areas, and often overstates coverage.